-Science&Tech Not enough done to avert global warming – United Nations Posted on 1 week ago Countries must intensify their efforts in climate action to avert a nearly 3-degree warming of the Earth by the end of this century, according to a recent report from the United Nations climate department.
+Science&Tech Not enough done to avert global warming – United Nations Posted on November 21, 2023 Countries must intensify their efforts in climate action to avert a nearly 3-degree warming of the Earth by the end of this century, according to a recent report from the United Nations climate department.
 Despite the alarming projections, the report underscores that the consequences of such warming are severe.
 This year has witnessed a series of records being shattered, including … Continue Reading

-Science&Tech From bad to worse: Switzerland slides in English proficiency Posted on 2 weeks ago Last week, Switzerland’s French-language public broadcaster, RTS, raised concerns about the declining level of English proficiency among the Swiss.
+Science&Tech From bad to worse: Switzerland slides in English proficiency Posted on November 16, 2023 Last week, Switzerland’s French-language public broadcaster, RTS, raised concerns about the declining level of English proficiency among the Swiss.
 The report highlighted a four-year consecutive drop in the international ranking, sliding from 25th in 2021 to 30th out of 113 this year.
 While the significance of a five-place drop as a “free fall” is debatable, the decline in multilingual and … Continue Reading

 Science&Tech Sophisticated DNS attacks targets hotel chains in Switzerland Posted on October 25, 2023 The hotel industry has been facing a significant global phishing attack of a state-of-the-art nature since June.
 This attack occurs in two stages and exploits vulnerabilities in DNS protocols.
 According to researchers from Akamai, a sophisticated phishing attack has been ongoing since June, specifically targeting the hotel industry.
 The attack is widespread, with reported cases in countries such as Switzerland, … Continue Reading